RickFlinn/data-structures-and-algorithms/Data-Structures/Graph/README.md

 The Graph itself simply contains a HashSet of all the Nodes it contains.

 Each method defined in this implementation requires O(1) time to complete.
 Because the Graph stores all of its nodes in a HashSet, checking if they exist within that HashSet is an O(1) operation; all other functionality either adds individual items to the Generic HashSet or List implementations, O(1) operations, or returns one of those collections directly.

+#### BFT
+My breadth-first method initializes a HashSet, Queue, and an array with the same size as the number of Nodes in the Graph.
+Taking in a root node, this root is first added to the HashSet and Queue.
+The Queue is used to traverse the Graph, while the HashSet is used to check which Nodes have already been traversed.
+Then, while there are still nodes in the Queue, I Dequeue a Node, add any of its children that do not already exist in the HashSet to the HashSet and Queue.
+Then, the Dequeued Node is added to the array.

+When the Queue runs out of items, i.e. every contiguous connection has been explored, the array is returned.
+This operation should require O(N) time and space; this implementation requires that we store each Node we traverse in two places, and that we traverse each Node individually.

 ## API
 #### `public Node AddNode(object value)`